Light, creamy texture and feel

 The Value: A good price point

 Ringing in at $26 per tube, I do think this product is appropriately priced.
 While, again, I felt that this was mostly an effective moisturizer for my eye zone, and I wasn’t a huge fan of using it on my lips, it is packed with multiple great (and effective) moisturizing, smoothing, and antioxidant-rich ingredients.
 Slightly more than your average drugstore eye cream but much more wallet-friendly than luxury brands, I think falls into a great price point.

 Similar Products: You’ve got options

 Cetaphil Hydrating Eye Gel-Cream ($19): Like Bubblewrap, Cetaphil’s Hydrating Eye Gel-Cream counts hyaluronic acid as its key hydrating ingredient, along with licorice extract and the brand’s Pro-Vitamin Complex.
 Its gel-cream formula also makes this a lightweight option for an eye cream, absorbing quickly but offering deep hydration for up to 24 hours.
-Slightly lower in price than Bubblewrap, the Hydrating Eye Gel Cream is dermatologist-tested and clinically proven to be non-comedogenic, making it safe for all skin types, even more, sensitive folks.
+Slightly lower in price than Bubblewrap, the Hydrating Eye Gel Cream is dermatologist-tested and clinically proven to be non-comedogenic, making it safe for all skin types, even sensitive skin folks.

-While Glossier’s version may look prettier in your medicine cabinet, Cetaphil’s formula features the added benefit of zapping dark circles in addition to hydrating—though, it’s not a multitasker that can be used on the lips, too.
+While Glossier’s version may look prettier in your medicine cabinet, Cetaphil’s formula features the added benefit of zapping dark circles in addition to hydrating—though, it’s not a multitasker that can be used on the lips.

 Kosas Lip Fuel ($18): To compare Bubblewrap to another hyaluronic acid lip care product, Kosas’ LipFuel is, in my opinion, one of the best.
 Slightly cheaper than Bubblewrap, but pricier than your average drugstore lip balm, LipFuel locks in hydration with some good old HA, while protective konjac root acts as a barrier between your lips and environmental stressors, and wild mint stimulates, energizes, and cools.
 It doesn’t sink in as quickly as Bubblewrap and wears like a traditional lip balm, but it never gets clumpy or sticky.
 Plus, in addition to a clear balm, it’s offered in a sheer pink and sheer tan version too.